robingranqvist/blender-helpers/README.md

 # Blender helpers

-A couple helpers for working with Python in Blender 3.5 or any Blender version that uses Python v.3.10+.
+Just a couple helpers for working with Python in Blender 3.5 (Python 3.10) for personal artsy projects.

 ## Usage